turingschool/backend-curriculum-site/module2/projects/relational_rails/index.md

 ## Requirements

-- must use Rails 5.2.x
+- Must use Rails 5.2.x
-- must use PostgreSQL
+- Must use PostgreSQL
-- must "handroll" all routes (no use of `resources` syntax)
+- Must "handroll" all routes (no use of `resources` syntax)
+- Use of `scope` syntax is not permitted on this project

 ## Permission